weewx/weewx/docs_src/usersguide/running.md

 # Running WeeWX

 WeeWX can be run either directly, or as a daemon.
 When first trying WeeWX, it is best to run it directly because you will be able to see sensor output and diagnostics, as well as log messages.
 Once everything is working properly, run it as a daemon.

 ## Running directly

 To run WeeWX directly, invoke the main program, `weewxd`.
-Depending on device permissions, you may or may not have to use `sudo`.

 ```shell
 weewxd
+```

+!!! note
+    Depending on device permissions, you may need root permissions to communicate with the station hardware.
+If this is the case, use `sudo`:
+    ```shell
+    sudo weewxd
     ```

 !!! note

     If your configuration file is named something other than `weewx.conf`, or if it is in a non-standard place, then you will have to specify it explicitly on the command line.
 For example:

     ```
     weewxd /some/path/to/weewx.conf